johnae/sambal/README.md

 ## Requirements

 A working installation of samba, specifically the "smbclient" command line utility.
 See http://www.samba.org for more information.
-    On a mac this can be installed through homebrew for example: https://github.com/mxcl/homebrew and possibly both through fink and macports.
+On a mac this can be installed through homebrew https://github.com/mxcl/homebrew, like this:
+    brew install samba

+On the Mac it can probably also be installed both through Fink and MacPorts.

-    On Linux (Ubuntu) it's as easy as apt-get install smbclient.
+On Linux (Ubuntu) it's as easy as:
+    apt-get install smbclient

+It should be available in a similar way on all major Linux distributions.

 ## Usage